U.S. Department of Commerce Invests $3 Million to Protect Infrastructure Critical to the Business Community from Flooding in Branson, Missouri

-This project was made possible by the regional planning efforts of Missouri’s 18 Economic Development Districts, which EDA funds to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project was made possible by the regional planning efforts led by Southwest Missouri Council of Governments (SMCOG) which EDA funds.
+SMCOG brings together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)